-Jill Patterson, a road racing athlete and cycling coach with Peaks Coaching Group, agrees, calling it recovery time.
+Jill Patterson, a road racing athlete and cycling coach, agrees, calling it recovery time.
 "After a hard ride I'm usually pretty exhausted and just want to enjoy the feeling of being tired, sitting around and relaxing, refueling and spending time with friends," she says.
 "To me, bike tailgating is enjoying how a hard ride can intensify the pleasure of all of that.
 When you suffer a bit, you appreciate the little things that much more."

 Patterson says it's also a chance to be proud of the hard effort you gave, and to be a little thankful it's done – at least, for the time-being until the next time!

 "Everything is better after a hard ride: Food tastes better, sitting and relaxing feels great, wiping off the grime and sweat and changing into clean clothes is super refreshing, reliving the good and bad moments of the ride with friends is awesome, and when you finally get to sleep at night, you just melt into bed."

 For some, tailgating is more of a party.
 For others, it's a post-ride routine.

 Lynnea Salvo, who holds the Guinness World Record for oldest woman to cross America by bicycle, says it's been a while since she's done a long-distance multi-day ride with other people where they ended at a hotel or campground.
 Even then, she and the crew would normally disperse for showers upon arrival.